Uhan19/order-summary/README.md

 To Run App:
+1. npm install
-1. npm start
+2. npm start
-2. go to localhost:3000
+3. go to localhost:3000

 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).